First Advisor

 Physical Description

-1 online resource (90 p.)
+1 online resource (2, vii, 79 pages)

 Abstract

-The P-y curve, used in current practice as an efficient Iine-load vs. soi displacement model for input into the finite difference method of laterally loaded pile analysis, is extended in this study for use with cohesionless soils in diaphragm wall analysis on the Personal Computer with the BMCOL7 program.
+The P-y curve, used in current practice as an efficient Iine-load vs. soil displacement model for input into the finite difference method of laterally loaded pile analysis, is extended in this study for use with cohesionless soils in diaphragm wall analysis on the Personal Computer with the BMCOL7 program.
 An analogous W-y curve is proposed, an elastic-plastic model with line-load limits developed from classical earth-pressure theories.

 The results indicate that preloading will reduce wall deflections by at least 4-fold, but that wall cracking can potentially double deflections.
-Safety factors against passive soil failure were determined to be about 5 at anchor preload, and more than 40 after fulI excavation.
+Safety factors against passive soil failure were determined to be about 5 at anchor preload, and more than 40 after full excavation.

 Rights